processone/docs.ejabberd.im/content/admin/configuration/listen.md

 # Listen Modules

+!!! info "Please note"

-> This section describes the most recent ejabberd version.
+    This section describes the most recent ejabberd version.
 If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../../archive/index.md).

 ## Listen Options